Franks-A-Lot: History

 The restaurant was previously known as The Dog House.

 Reception

 Douglas Perry included Franks-A-Lot in The Oregonian's 2008 overview of Portland's best hot dogs.
-Drew Tyson included the business in Thrillist's 2015 list of "The 12 Best Hot Dog Spots in Portland" and recommended the Long Wiener Frank.
+Drew Tyson included the business in Thrillist's 2015 list of Portland's twelve best hot dog eateries and recommended the Long Wiener Frank.
 Franks-A-Lot had a rating of four stars based on 124 Yelp reviews, as of 2019.
-Eater Portland's Nathan Williams included the restaurant in a 2022 list of "17 Places Serving Portland's Finest Hot Dogs".
+Eater Portland's Nathan Williams included the restaurant in a 2022 list of seventeen "places serving Portland's finest hot dogs" and 2023 list of the city's "snappiest, juiciest" hot dogs.